-55-5 ipv6 mld snooping mrouter
+66-7 ipv6 mld snooping mrouter

-This command is used to configure the specified interface(s) as router ports or ports forbidden from becoming IPv6 multicast router ports on the VLAN interface on the Switch.
+This command is used to configure the specified interface(s) as the router ports or forbidden to be IPv6 multicast router ports on the VLAN interface on the switch.
 Use the no form of this command to remove the interface(s) from router ports or forbidden IPv6 multicast router ports.